UBC-LA-Hackathon/student-dashboard/2-API-Endpoints.md

 The first input specifies the API endpoint path.
 In this case, the path is `/`, which means that when you navigate to http://localhost:4001/, the frontend will hit this endpoint.

-The second input is more interesting, as it is a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that takes two inputs, `req` and `res`, which are shorthand for `request` and `response`.
-We'll deal with `req` later. `res` is the response that we want to send to the frontend - in this case, we're sending `Hello World!`.
+The second input is more interesting, as it is a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that takes two inputs, `req` and `res`, which are shorthand for `request` and `response`. `res` is the response that we want to send to the frontend - in this case, we're sending `Hello World!`.

 So, in summary, when you navigate to http://localhost:4001/, the server will determine that the endpoint requested is `/`, and respond with the `Hello World!` message.